[note: I’ve been reading a German translation]

 “traveling” to find the unlucky ones

 Obviously, this is not a standard travelogue.
 You can’t expect a coherent story, and there won’t be many depictions of landscapes or of the author’s personal adventures either.
 But in spite of this, it still qualifies as a travel book in some way:

-And the interviews, while not easy to read (I can’t really say much about the style of the English or Chinese versions) are very interesting indeed.
-You could argue that they don’t properly reflect modern China, because they fail to include the millions of people who have been on the lucky side of everything, but I think that this would be missing the point.
+And the interviews, while not easy to read (at least in this translation) are very interesting indeed.
+You could argue that they don’t properly reflect modern China, because they fail to include the millions of people who have been on the lucky side of things, but I think that this would be missing the point.

-Liao Yiwu – writer or political being?
+Liao Yiwu – writer or political activist?